 The Department of Art and Art History at Hanover College offers a major and a minor in each area: Studio Art and Art History.
 The small student-to-faculty ratios ensure individual attention to discover their strength while the creative and nurturing environment encourages students can inspire one another.

 The Greiner Art Gallery at Hanover College provides the community with visual art exhibtions in a professional setting.
 Each year, the exhibition season features a diverse line-up of artists and artistic styles.
 The gallery also offers opportunities to get to know the artists through a series of Special Events including demonstrations, lectures, and seminars.

-Located in the lobby of the Lynn Center for Fine Arts Building, the gallery is open to the public during exhibitions Monday-Friday 9am-5pm.
+Located in the lobby of the Lynn Center for Fine Arts Building.

 The HC Greiner Art Gallery is free and open to the public Monday-Friday.

 During May term, the gallery is open noon-5pm or by appointment.